NeotropicSAS/kuwaiba-docs/user/en/src/auditTrail/README.md

 ## Object-related events

-The Object-related events can be found in any Kuwaiba module that has the `object options panel`, as shown in Figure 6.
+The Object-related events can be found in any Kuwaiba module that has the **object options panel** as shown in Figure 6, explained in detail in the section [Object Dashboard](../dashboards/object/README.md).
 This functionality is available in modules such as navigation, pool, etc.

 | ![Object Options Panel](images/object_opcions_panel.png) |
 |:--:|
 | ***Figure 6.** Object options panel* |

-In the `Explorers Options` section of the `Object Options Panel` you will find the options `Audit Trail` and `New Special Object from Template` as shown in Figure 7.
+In the **Explorers** option section of the **Object Options Panel** you will find the options **Audit Trail** as shown in Figure 7.

 | ![Audit Trail Option](images/select_audit_trail_option.png) |
 |:--:|